Rosalind Goodrich Bates

 Rosalind Goodrich Bates (July 29, 1894 – November 14, 1961) was an American lawyer and clubwoman, based in Los Angeles, California.
+She was a trial attorney who practiced international law and served as a Judge Pro Tem (temporary position as a judge) in the Los Angeles Superior Court.
 She was a founder and president of the International Federation of Women Lawyers (FIDA).

 Early life and education

 Rosalind Anita Goodrich Boido was born in 1894, in Sonsonate, El Salvador, the daughter of Norberto Lorenzo Boido Basozabal and Rosa Meador Goodrich Boido.
 Her father was born in Mexico and her mother was from Texas.
 Both parents were physicians; her mother was also active as a suffragist and temperance worker in Arizona.

 Rosalind Goodrich attended the University of Arizona, and graduated from the University of Oregon, where she earned a bachelor's degree in 1917 and a master's degree in 1918.
-She earned a law degree from Southwestern Law School in Los Angeles, and passed the Califorrnia bar in 1926, "one of the first Latina lawyers in the United States."
+She earned a law degree from Southwestern Law School in Los Angeles and passed the California bar in 1926, and was one of the first Latina lawyers in the United States.
+Certain sources identify Bates as the first licensed Latina lawyer in California.
+Despite her heritage, though, Bates did not self-identify as Mexican American or Latina during her lifetime.

 Career

 After early work as an editor and actress in New York, Bates was a trial lawyer in Los Angeles.
 She was president of the California Business Women's Council, and also of the Los Angeles Business Women's Council, and active in the Los Angeles Women's Club.
 She was vice-president of the Los Angeles Lawyers Club and headed the international department of the Women's University Club.

+She was a member of the California and Mexican Bar Associations.

 "Every woman lawyer who actually earns her living in the practice of law is an exceptional woman," she declared in 1932.
 "To survive the hard grind of study, and the worst grind of private practice or the demands of public office, requires good health, good brains, and most important, good luck."

+FIDA

+Bates was an officer of the National Association of Women Lawyers, and organized the group's national gatherings in Los Angeles in 1935 and 1939.
+In 1944 she was a founder of the International Federation of Women Lawyers (FIDA).
+As FIDA's founder, she was the United States representative to the 1944 convening meeting in Mexico City.
+She was later elected the president of FIDA in 1949.

+Editor

+She served as the editor (1931; 1935-1936) and wrote essays for the Women Lawyers Journal.
+For the Fall 1957 issue of the Women Lawyers Journal that chronicled the association's "New York-London Convention", Bates even assisted then-editor Eva M. Mack (who worked as an attorney for Hugh Ellwood Macbeth Sr.) to preserve the historical event.
+She was also editor for La Abogada (The Female Lawyer) and Lawyers' Club Docket.